istio/istio.io/README.md

 1. Commit the previous edits to your local git repo and push the **previous release's* branch to GitHub.

-1. Switch to the istio/admin-sites repo.
+1. Go to the archive.istio.io project on [Netlify](https://netlify.com)

-1. Edit the `archive.istio.io/build.sh` script to add the newest archive version (in this case release-0.6) to the `TOBUILD` variable.
+1. Change the branch that is built from the previous release's branch to the new release branch, in this case release-0.7.

-1. Commit the previous edit to your local git repo and push the change to GitHub.
+1. Select the option to trigger an immediate rebuild and redeployment.

-1. Wait a while (~15 minutes) and browse archive.istio.io and make sure everything looks good.
+1. Once deployment is done, browse archive.istio.io and make sure everything looks good.

 ### Creating a patch release